-The ninja knot – embodying the look of the samurai – is a bun using only the hair on top of the head.
-The actual haircut for this type requires an undercut, so the hair on the sides and back of the head is razor short.
-This makes the man-bun pop, and is a far more ‘fashion-y’ version of the man-bun.
+The half-up top knot – which we liken to a samurai-inspired ninja knot – is a man bun using only the hair on top of the head.
+This top knot can be paired with an undercut if you wish, seeing you cutting the hair on the sides and back of the head to razor short length.
+This makes the man bun pop, and is a far more ‘fashion-y’ version of the man bun.

 Expect some fringe strands to fall out along the way, adding to the just-came-in-from-a-wave look.
 Cooler still, try the ninja knot but without the undercut, so you’ve got hair length flowing at the back of the head with a small bun tied neatly on top.

-While the man-bun isn’t the most corporate-do on the (stock) market, the business-bun makes it work.
-Nothing shaved or sheared here, make sure the bun is relatively inconspicuous: sitting low to midway up the back of the head.
+While the man bun isn’t the most corporate-friendly men’s hairstyle on the (stock) market, the business bun makes it work.
+Nothing shaved or sheared here, make sure the man bun is relatively inconspicuous: sitting low to midway up the back of the head.

 Styling options could be sleek with a bit of hair oil to keep the pieces in place or a matte, dry finish with hair paste.
 Just don’t overdo the oil, Mr Grease.

-To tie a man bun, take an elastic hairband.
-Scoop the entirety of your hair – starting from the forehead to the crown to the back of the head – aiming for one clean swoop.
-Once you have collected all your hair at the point where you want you man-bun to form, you’ll be left with a ponytail.
+To tie a man bun, take an elastic hairband or a neutral-coloured hair tie and pull the hair back – starting from the forehead to the crown to the back of the head – aiming for one clean swoop.
+Once you have collected all your hair at the point where you want you man bun to form, you’ll be left with a ponytail.

-The man-bun requires you to have long hair.
-And the key to long hair is taking good care of it (even if you do style it messily).
-Getting it get regularly prevents excessive dryness at the oldest parts of your hair – the ends, which leads to split ends and fuzziness.
+The man bun requires you to have long hair.
+And the key to long hair is taking good care of it (even if you do make it messy).
+Getting it cut regularly prevents excessive dryness at the ends of the hair, which can leads to split ends and fuzziness.

 Come shower time, invest in some good quality shampoo and conditioner, ensuring you use enough to cover all the hair, especially the ends.
 A deep conditioning treatment is useful for the ends too and a leave-in conditioner applied weekly or fortnightly is certainly something you can do to help keep your hair looking healthy.